sarianaramoutar/carisurg-portfolio/README.md

 The project focuses on emergency department triage systems, clinical data analysis and AI-assisted clinical decision support.
 The aim is to improve patient prioritisation and operational efficiency in Caribbean healthcare settings.

+## Intended Audience
+This repository is intended for programme tutors, clinical reviewers and fellow trainees interested in emergency department triage, healthcare AI, and clinical data analysis.

 ## Repository Structure
 ### notebooks/
 Jupyter notebooks developed during Week 0, covering: